Bio

 In 2008, my husband sat next to me while I exclaimed over all the things I was learning about how to improve my classroom and said, “You should start a blog.”
 Musicuentos was born.

+Why Musicuentos?
+The two strategies that most transformed my Spanish teaching from a boring grammar class to an interactive, acquisition-rich environment were música and cuentos (stories).
 On a personal note, I have been married to my best friend since 2007 and we have three amazing children.
 We enjoy spending time outdoors, reading, and growing in our faith in God.
 We’re thankful for our life, family, talents, and opportunities and enjoy sharing what we’ve learned with others and learning from their journey as well.

 What’s Sara-Elizabeth up to?

-I’m back to blogging, developing resources, and generally exploring how to connect communities across language barriers.
-I’d love to meet you down a bend in the road.
-Want to be part of the conversation?
+To get in touch, send me an email.
 For Spanish teachers, I highly recommend you join my Facebook group Musicuentos Tools, Tips, and Talk for Spanish Teachers.
-You can also sign up for Musicuentos Monthly, a quick run-down of resources, ideas, blog posts, and whatever else I see that I think might interest you.
-(Heads up, it may not actually be monthly – but be assured, it will appear!)
+You can also sign up for Musicuentos Musings, a newsletter I send out just a few times a year with a quick run-down of resources, ideas, blog posts, and whatever else I see that I think might interest you.

 Welcome to the conversation, amigos.